 Adam and Christine faced a choice, either expand the land of their diversified, organic family farm, or scale down and farm more intensively.
 They chose the latter and sought a Business Builder Loan to help them to transition to a more efficient, no-till permanent raised bed system.

 Ashley and Erin Farr have a philosophy of working smarter on their Richmond, VT dairy farm.
-A $30k VFF business builder loan will enable them to build out their infrastructure for on-farm sale, including low-heat pasteurization, milk bottling and gelato making equipment.
-They will offer their delicious new products from a newly-constructed farm store.
+A $30k VFF business builder loan will enable them to build out their infrastructure, including low-heat pasteurization, milk bottling and gelato making equipment.

 Tangletown Farm is one of a handful of repeat VFF borrowers.
 Dave and Lila’s new loan will help them increase their flock of layers, improve their management of the birds and even make the retired gals available as ground pet food.
 Yes, pets can eat local too!